crisgahur/Crud-Springboot-MySQL-MySQL-Thymeleaf-Bootstrap/README.md

 # Contact list
-👋 Hi !This is Springboot project developed also with MySQL, Thymeleaf y Bootstrap.
+👋 Hi !This is Springboot project developed also with MySQL, Thymeleaf and Bootstrap.
 In this proyect you will find these concepts applied:

 - Class.
 - Methods